Designing a Dredging Sediment Sampling and Analysis Plan

 - where there is a likelihood of contamination and dredging has not occurred in the last five years.

-Identifying Sites for Core Sampling
+Identifying Locations for Core Sampling

 - Sampling should be skewed towards